 It is important to note that services covered by Medicaid can also have stipulations attached, such as exclusive to age or number of visits.
 For instance, hearing aids, eye glasses and dental services are only available for enrollees younger than 21 years of age.
 Likewise, vision care for adults is limited one eye examination every two years.
 Any services or procedures that are extra, may not be covered or may carry extra out-of-pocket expenses.
 For a full scope of services Medicaid will cover in Maryland, applicants can contact their local Medicaid care provider.

-Discover the health care services Medicaid must cover according to federal law within our comprehensive guide.
+Discover the health care services Medicaid covers by reading our free guide.

 What services are not covered by Medicaid in Maryland?